WTX

 parameter described at https://datatracker.ietf.org/doc/html/draft-damjanovic-websockets-nomasking-02 is supported to increase performance.
 If such a thing is not desirable, please make sure to check the handshake parameters to avoid accidental scenarios.

-To make everything work as intended it is necessary that both parts, client and server, implement this feature.
+To make everything work as intended both partys, client and server, need to implement this feature.
 For example, web browser won't stop masking frames.

 Client Example